-Right to Remove Individuals from Campus or Refuse Admission to Campus

-York University is located on private property and access to its facilities or its programs is restricted to those individuals who have justification for being present on campus.
+Right to Remove Individuals from Campus or Refuse Admission to Campus restricted to those individuals who have justification for being present on campus.
 Identification and monitoring procedures are utilized when required.
 York University reserves the right to remove or ban from campus any off-campus agency or individual whose presence on campus is considered to be a threat to students, faculty, or staff.
 The University also reserves the right to remove any individual whose influence on campus may not be conducive to the successful accomplishment of the University's mission.